zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 **Status: Implemented**

-Rejects the proposed PAA certificate.
+Rejects the proposed PAA (self-signed root certificate).
 It also can be used for revote (i.e. change vote from approve to reject)

 If proposed PAA certificate has only proposer's approval and no rejects then proposer can send this transaction to remove the proposal